 Musicians who have experienced playing a tin whistle won’t have much difficulty with the Irish flute because they employ similar fingering techniques.
 Hence, it is not that hard to transition between the two instruments.
 In fact, the two have many features in common, rather than just their fingering systems.

 However, to distinguish the two, the major advantage of the Irish flute over the tin whistle is its range.
 A tin whistle is not dynamic, especially when it is necessary to quickly transition from one octave to another.
 With the Irish flute, the octave level is played depending on how hard you blow.
 For a low octave, you need to blow softly, and otherwise for a higher one.
 For the whistle, this may also be done but the effects are not as distinct and impactful as the Irish flute.
 As for the volume, the Irish flute does this by how tight your lips are, not necessarily on the strength of the blow.
-While the flute has its strength on its dynamism and capability to play a wider range of notes, the whistle somewhat offsets it with its simplicity and easeness.
+While the flute has its strength on its dynamism and capability to play a wider range of notes, the whistle somewhat offsets it with its simplicity.
 Still, both instruments are worth playing and need to be appreciated.